 A jumbo loan, also known as a non-conforming mortgage, is a loan that does not fit the guidelines of Fannie Mae and Freddie Mac.
-In 2019, the conforming loan size limit for a single-family home is $484,350 in the U.S., but may be as much as $726,525 in specific high-cost markets.
+In 2019, the conforming loan size limit for a single-family home was raised to $484,350 in the U.S., but may be as much as $726,525 in specific high-cost markets.

 Some examples of cities in high-cost areas are Los Angeles, San Francisco, Orange County, San Diego, Ventura, San Jose, and other neighborhoods with multi-million dollar homes.
 Loans greater than these limits for a single-family home (or two- to -four unit conforming loans) are called jumbo mortgages.
 What's conidered a jumbo loan may vary greatly depending on the county where the property is located.

 There’s some flexibility with non-conforming loans for qualified borrowers.
 To obtain the best possible rate, you’ll want your DTI to be 38 or less.
 Otherwise, very competitive rates are offered for borrowers with a DTI of 43 or less.
 As amazing as it may sound, even a 50 DTI jumbo loan is available on 90-percent financing.

 Borrowers may be able to qualify with middle FICO scores from 650 and above.
 To be approved for the best programs with lower down payment, you will need a score of 700 or higher.
 A 740 middle score is necessary for the 5-percent down jumbo mortgage.

 The income documentation allowed for jumbo borrowers can be very flexible.
 For example, if you were self-employed in the same industry for the last two years, some jumbo loans only need your most recent filed tax return, just one year.
 Additionally, a self-employed borrower can use a year of bank statements to verify employment income or asset statements if there’s more than $500,000 in the accounts.

 Less than 20 percent down without mortgage insurance.